-By high school, I was living in rundown hotels for almost two years.
+By high school, my family and I lived in rundown hotels for almost two years.
 I was late for school because we stayed in hotels an hour away from where I attended.
 I was traumatized by the things I experienced there.

 The school I went to freshman year found out we lived out of the boundaries and would not accept me back sophomore-year.
-Most schools would not take my brother since he was past 16 which was the legal age to go to school, so my dad made both of us stay at home until we found a place.
+Most schools would not take my brother since he was past 16 which was the legal age required to go to school, so my dad made both of us stay at home until we found a place.
 Due to this decision, when we did find a home, I was behind in credits.
 My brother got to go to regular school while I was sent to an alternative school to catch up on credits.
 Alternative school was filled with kids who fought, sold drugs, and attacked teachers.
-There I was in the midst of them, all for homelessness.
+There I was in the midst of them, all because of homelessness.
 If I struggled with managing anger before, it sure didn't get better after this.
 Going to an alternative school meant learning for three hours behind a computer and coming home early.
-Being the only one in the house besides my younger brother meant facing ridicule and attacks from my brothers' mom.
+Being the only one in the house besides my youngest brother, I faced ridicule and attacks from my brothers' mom.
 These circumstances added to my anxiety.

 At the beginning of my senior year, things went from bad to worse, as my parents were arrested and incarcerated.
 I went to school and faced threats due to the circumstances surrounding the incarceration.
 I couldn't focus on school-work.
 I began to lash out at my teachers.
 I had high anxiety the whole time.